 Individual tables can be inspected and visualized using bar or scatterplot charts.
 Each visualization also supports interactive filtering controls.
 After filtering the graph to highlight interesting patterns, the analyst can save the filtered edge table as an additional entry in the Schema Viewer.
-The analyst can also compute statistics, including node degrees, betweenness centrality and clustering coefficients.
-Applying a statistic adds additional columns to implicated edge and/or node tables.
+The analyst can also compute statistics, including node degrees, betweenness centrality, and clustering coefficients.
+Statistical operators add additional columns to the implicated edge and/or node tables.